cloudera/hue/docs/sdk/sdk.md

 * description: a simple description
 * license: the license granted to the user of this script
 * authors: a list of authors; since we don't know who you are, we default to "Unknown"
 * requires: a list of package/source files on which our script depends.
-As you can see, this file, by default, only requires the `CCS.JBrowser` source from the ccs-shared package.
+As you can see, this file, by default, only requires the `JFrame.Browser` source from the hue-shared package.
 * provides: a list of components that our script provides.
 A script can provide more than one, which gives you the option of eventually splitting it up if you so choose.
 Typically every public method, variable, and class defined in a script is in this list.

-Note that class dependencies cascade; by requiring `CCS.JBrowser` you get all of its dependencies.
+Note that class dependencies cascade; by requiring `JFrame.Browser` you get all of its dependencies.
 If, for example, you needed something out of MooTools Core, you'd look in it's package.yaml (at *ext/mootools-core/package.yaml*) to see its manifest and its name (`core`) and then look in any file for what it provides.
 The same is true of all the other packages in HUE.

 Perhaps a simpler method is to drop to your shell and execute the following: